ATHENS - GLASGOW

 My first piece during that project was a sound intervention.
-The work was inspired by few visits to Orthodox Church and bike workshop.
-The event lasted twenty minutes and was my first venture outside the medium of film.
-Below you can find a short video documentation of it.
+The work was inspired by several visits to an Orthodox Church and was hosted at a bicycle workshop.
+The event lasted twenty minutes and marked my first venture outside the medium of film.
+Below is a short video documenting the event.

 Photo by Nicholas Schärer.

-A great description of my practice written during three-week artist expedition
+A description of my practice written during the three-week Artist Expedition

 You Hear … You Listen …